NoelDeMartin/vue-modals/README.md

 </script>
 ```

+With this, you can also access `modal.child.value` in order to render nested modals.

 However, keep in mind that if you're going to work with modals this way, you'll need to implement all the accessibility functionality on your own (focus trapping, keyboard events, etc.).
 Instead, you'll be better off integrating with an existing component library.

 ### Third-party integrations